braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/sdk_integration.md

 ## Prerequisites

-Before you start, check out the [Braze SDK version information](https://github.com/braze-inc/braze-swift-sdk#version-information) to ensure your environment is supported.
+Before you start, verify your environment is [supported by the Braze Swift SDK](https://github.com/braze-inc/braze-swift-sdk#version-information).

 ## Integrating the SDK